Meridional French: Internal variation

+Examples of diatopic variation include lexical differences between the French spoken in Toulouse, as described by Séguy (1950), and that spoken in Bayonne, described by Lambert (1928).

 Diastratic variation is also extant in Meridional French.
 The sociolects spoken by the Jews of Gascony, whose large set of special vocabulary used only within the group has been linguistically described by Nahon (2018), is one of the most distinctive sub-dialects of Meridional French.